Hip & Knee Research

 Study Overview

-Assessing Hand Osteoarthritis with HR-pQCT: A pilot study
+Assessing Hand Osteoarthritis with HR-pQCT: A Pilot Study

 Osteoarthritis (OA) is a progressive disease where the cartilage covering individual joints wear away over time and leave the underlying bone exposed.
 It can affect several joints in the body, including your hands.
 Hand OA often causes pain, stiffness, and swelling, and restricts a person’s abilities to do common daily activities.
 With the use of current imaging techniques for hand OA, no relationship is seen between symptomatic and radiographic progression of the disease.
 It is unclear whether this is due to a lack of sensitivity of conventional radiography or if structure is actually unrelated to symptoms.